Business Partner Code of Conduct and Ethics

 - We did not receive any sanctions or significant fines for non-compliance with non-environmental laws and regulations.

 - On December 1, 2016, Princess Cruises, one of our brands entered into a plea agreement with the U.S. Department of Justice with respect to environmental violations of federal laws by the Caribbean Princess.
-As part of the plea agreement, Princess will pay a $40 million fine.
+As part of the plea agreement, Princess paid a $40 million fine.
 For more details please visit: www.princess.com/news/notices_and_advisories/cbresponse

-Board Member Diversity
+Board Member UPDATE

 Arison Maritime Center